 The first thing you should do before making a shoulder injury compensation claim is to contact Blackwater Law and speak to one of our personal injury lawyers.
 You can call us directly on 0800 083 5500 to get free initial advice about your injury and our ‘no win, no fee’ service.
-When you contact us, you will speak directly to a specialist back injury expert who will be able to quickly assess your back injury compensation claim and provide expert legal advice on the appropriate course of action to take.
+When you contact us, you will speak directly to a specialist shoulder injury expert who will be able to quickly assess your claim for shoulder injury compensation and provide expert legal advice on the appropriate course of action to take.

 Blackwater Law is recognised as one of the leading personal injury solicitors in the industry by the Legal 500, an independent ranking directory of the UK’s top law firms.
 The Legal 500 team individually review the performance of every law firm within their directory, focusing on the quality of the legal services provided and the skills and expertise of the members of the team (including partners and associates).

-Your Blackwater Law personal injury solicitor will help you through each stage of the legal process and will keep you up-to-date on the progress of your back injury compensation claim throughout.
-In acting for you in making your claim, we will aim to build the strongest possible case on your behalf to secure the maximum amount of compensation you are entitled to for your back injury.
+Your Blackwater Law personal injury solicitor will help you through each stage of the legal process and will keep you up-to-date on the progress of your shoulder injury compensation claim throughout.
+In acting for you in making your claim, we will aim to build the strongest possible case on your behalf to secure the maximum shoulder injury compensation amount.

 From start to finish, excellent communications.
 Exceeded all expectations.
 Would recommend to anyone seeking representation.
 Thank you for all your help and support.